 In these circumstances it is important that the mechanic not engage in speculation.

-There shall be a TWU maintenance representative designated by every Local to handle FAA inquiries.
-Any time a mechanic receives a Letter of Investigation he should contact the designated representative to assist him in examining the relevant paperwork, and setting out the facts as the mechanic actually recalls them.
+There shall be a TWU maintenance representative designated by every local to handle FAA inquiries.
+Any time a mechanic receives a Letter of Investigation (LOI) he should contact the designated representative to assist him in examining the relevant paperwork, and setting out the facts as the mechanic actually recalls them.

-Normally, a mechanic is given only ten days to respond to the FAA's letter.
+Normally, a mechanic is given only 10 days to respond to the FAA's letter.
 Therefore, there should be no delay in seeking assistance.
-The initial response to a letter of investigation is carefully examined by the FAA and may be used to back up a subsequent certificate or civil penalty action.
+The initial response to a LOI is carefully examined by the FAA and may be used to back up a subsequent certificate or civil penalty action.

 The FAA's response to its investigation can take a number of forms:

 - Dismissal based on the mechanics the agency's investigation;